 Constructing and baking a pie truly is a special and delicate process.
 Like I said, I have experimented a lot in the past with different types of ingredients and I am just now finding a little success in the field of pie baking.
 I am amazed at those who have the delicate hand to create an entire, perfect pie completely from scratch!

 While I’ve learned to appreciate the taste of a homemade crust over a store-bought one (despite the extra work it might require), I have also come to realize that canned fillings are definitely my favorite.
 Canned fillings honestly just have the perfect combination of fruit and sugar and a pie with canned pie filling just tastes impeccable.

-I just can’t seem to get the right filling consistency when making them myself, mainly resulting in oozing fruit liquids or fillings that run out of the shell as soon as the pie is cut.
+I still can’t quite seem to get the right filling consistency when making pies myself, mainly resulting in oozing fruit liquids or fillings that run out of the shell as soon as the pie is cut.
 When I use canned pie filling, however, the consistency does seem to be a little more controlled.

 - ¾ teaspoon salt

 - ¾ cup cold water I put ice cubes in the water glass

 - Place shortening (and butter), flour, and salt in a mixing bowl.
 With a fork, or pastry blender if you have, work together the ingredients to a crumbly mixture.
 One tablespoon at a time use only as much water as needed to keep together.
 Cover and place in fridge for at least half an hour.

 - Roll out ⅔ of the dough about ½ inch larger than the rim of the pan.
 Place the filling into the shell.